-Person's legs next to a dog in a tent next to a letterboard that reads "Tomorrow is a new day with new opportunities. - Noah, diagnosed with RAS wild-type HER2+ metastatic CRC"
+Legs of people next to a dog sitting in a tent and looking at a lake, while a quote board to its side reads, “Tomorrow is a new day with new opportunities. – Noah, diagnosed with RAS wild-type HER2+ metastatic CRC”

 Results With TUKYSA*